 Tourism contributes to and is affected by climate change.
-It is, therefore, in the sector’s own interest to play a leading role in the global response to climate change.
-By lowering energy consumption and shifting to renewable energy sources, especially in the transport and accommodation sector, tourism can help tackle one of the most pressing challenges of our time.
+Tourism stakeholders should play a leading role in the global response to climate change, both by implementing adaption and mitigation measures.
+By reducing its carbon footprint, primarily in the transport and accommodation industries, tourism can benefit from low carbon growth and help tackle one of the most pressing challenges of our time.

 GOAL 14: LIFE BELOW WATER

 Coastal and maritime tourism rely on healthy marine ecosystems.
 Thus, tourism development should be an integral part of the management of these environments, in order to help conserve and preserve fragile marine ecosystems and serve as a vehicle to promote a blue economy, contributing to the sustainable use of marine resources.
 In some destinations, marine resources are the main source of income, therefore their protection is crucial.
 The economic benefits of tourism in relation to life below water have been further solidified by the explicit mention of tourism in Target 14.7.

 Rich biodiversity and natural heritage are often the main reasons why tourists visit a destination.
 The sector is in a strategic position to foster an appreciation of local knowledge of biodiversity, establish clear links between biodiversity conservation and community health and welfare, and provide active actions that can be taken by tourism stakeholders to protect and restore life on land.
 Tourism can play a major role if sustainably managed in fragile zones, not only in conserving and preserving biodiversity, but also in generating revenue as an alternative livelihood to local communities.

 GOAL 16: PEACE AND JUSTICE